 Using poetry and performance as a translation tool for academic research, Agbelusi has worked with a wide range of academics at King’s College London devising and leading workshops on topics including Brexit, exclusion, Gender Based Violence, the politics of language and the far right, etc. She devised and led ‘Poetry as Protest to Black Letter Law’ for Phd Students at Birbeck.
 Agbelusi is the founder of Home Sessions, a development hub for young Black poets.
 She facilitates poetry and creative writing workshops nationally and internationally for schools, arts centres, festivals, universities and various writing communities.

 Agbelusi’s work has been supported by Arts Council England, Counterpoint Arts, Writerz ‘n’ Scribez.
-She serves on the board of Young Identity.
-She is also a practicing human rights lawyer.
+She serves on the board of Young Identity and lectures (Writing & Dramaturgy) at London Southbank University.

 - Exeter (UNESCO City of Literature) Quay Words & Library Unlimited Writer-in-Residence, chronicling the stories of Exeter’s remarkable women

-- Writer and Director on art films for Feast Afrique (tracking migration through food) screened at the 2021 Forecast Festival and at the Museum of Food and Drink (MOFAD) New York & Torronto Food Film Festival 2022;
+- Writer and Director on art films for Feast Afrique (tracking migration through food) screened at the 2021 Forecast Festival, the Museum of Food and Drink (MOFAD) New York & Torronto Food Film Festival 2022;

 - Facilitated third season of Home Sessions in collaboration with Writerz ‘n’ Scribez